kaminiwalunj/AI-102-AIEngineer/Instructions/03-monitor-cognitive-services.md

 1. In the Azure portal, go to your cognitive services resource and view its **Alerts** page (in the **Monitoring** section).
 2. Select **+ New alert rule**
 3. In the **Create alert rule** page, under **Scope**, verify that the your cognitive services resource is listed.
-4. Under **Condition**, click **Add Condition**, and view the **Select a signal** pane that appears on the right, where you can select a signal type to monitor.
+4. Under **Condition**, click **Add Condition**, and view the **Configure signal logic** pane that appears on the right, where you can select a signal type to monitor.
 5. In the **signal type** list, select **Activity Log**, and then in the filtered list, select **List Keys**.
-6. Review the activity over the past 6 hours.
+6. Review the activity over the past 6 hours, and then select **Done**.
-7. Select the **Actions** tab.
-Note that you can specify an *action group*.
+7. Back in the **Create alert rule** page, under **Actions**, note that you can specify an *action group*.
 This enables you to configure automated actions when an alert is fired - for example, sending an email notification.
 We won't do that in this exercise; but it can be useful to do this in a production environment.
-8. In the **Details** tab, set the **Alert rule name** to **Key List Alert**.
+8. In the **Alert Rules Details** section, set the **Alert rule name** to **Key List Alert**, and click **Create alert rule**.
+Wait for the alert rule to be created.
-9. Select **Review + create**.
-10. Review the configuration for the alert.
-Select **Create** and wait for the alert rule to be created.
-11. In Visual Studio Code, right-click the **03-monitor** folder and open an integrated terminal.
+9. In Visual Studio Code, right-click the **03-monitor** folder and open an integrated terminal.
 Then enter the following command to sign into your Azure subscription by using the Azure CLI.

     ```
     az login